electroneumclassic/electroneum-classic-blockchain-explorer/README.md

 This is forked from [Onion Monero Blockchain Explorer](https://github.com/moneroexamples/onion-monero-blockchain-explorer)

 # Compiling
-- To compile the block explorer you need to have first compiled the main repository found [here](https://github.com/electroneum/electroneum)
+- To compile the block explorer you need to have first compiled the main repository found [here](https://github.com/electroneumclassic/electroneum-classic)
+- apt-get install libcurl4-openssl-dev
 - Once compiled, enter the block explorer directory and run the following commands:
+  - apt-get install libcurl4-openssl-dev
   - `mkdir -p build && cd build` To create the build directory and enter it
-  - `cmake .. && make -j$(nproc)` To compile, by default the ELECTRONEUM_DIR is set to ~/electroneum
+  - `cmake -D ELECTRONEUM_DIR="/path/to/electroneum-classic" .. && make -j$(nproc)` To compile, by default the ELECTRONEUM_DIR is set to ~/electroneum
-  - If you have it in a different directory then please run:
-    - `cmake -D ELECTRONEUM_DIR="/path/to/electroneum/src" .. && make -j$(nproc)`

 # Usage
 `./etnblocks` will start the blockexplorer with default settings.
 Additional flags are shown below